(Disclosure: Some of the links below may be affiliate links)

-First, I wanted to have an account in their name, but that turned out to not be very practical since it would significantly limit access to the stock market and the good services.
+First, I wanted an account in their name, which was impractical since it would significantly limit access to the stock market and good services.
 So, in the end, the account will be in my name.
 But this does not matter since I will gift that account once my child is major.
 And in any case, even if the money is in your child’s name, you are responsible for it until their majority.

-The second thing I wanted was that their account was entirely separated from mine.
+The second thing I wanted was for their account to be entirely separated from mine.
 I did not want to see their shares in my investment account.
-This separation is important because I can separate my net worth from their net worth.
+This separation is crucial because I can separate my net worth from theirs.
 And it will also show the performance of each portfolio since they will be slightly different.

 Third, I needed something where I could start with little money.
-I do not want to have to start with 2000 CHF or more just to fit the minimum of some services.
+I do not want to start with 2000 CHF or more just to fit the minimum of some services.

 Finally, I wanted something cheap and efficient.
 That meant investing in index ETFs with low transaction fees for buying.

-With all these points, I found only one good solution to invest for my children.
+With all these points, I found only one good investment solution for my children.
 I will use a separate Interactive Brokers account for each of my children.

-This solution is very simple.
+This solution is straightforward.
 You can manage the accounts directly from the same interface on Interactive Brokers.
 You only have one login.
 All the accounts are linked together.
-But they are separated so that they have shares and cash, and each has its own configuration.
+But they are separated, so each has shares and cash, each with its configuration.

 This solution is very cheap since Interactive Brokers is the cheapest broker for Swiss investors.
 In 2021, Interactive Brokers removed the custody fees below 120’000 USD.
-So, you can have several accounts, each with little money, and pay no fee.
-All the accounts are in my name, but again, this should change nothing.
+So, you can have several accounts with little money and pay no fee.
+All the accounts are in my name, but this should change nothing.

 So, in the rest of this article, I will detail how to invest for your children with Interactive Brokers.